diegoflassa/Fuze.CSGOmatches/README.md

 * **Jetpack Compose**: The UI is built entirely with Jetpack Compose, Android's modern declarative UI toolkit.
-    * **Compose Navigation**: Used for navigating between different screens within the app.
+    * **Navigation (androidx.navigation3)**: Utilized for navigating between different screens, integrated with Jetpack Compose.
     * **Material 3**: Implements Material Design 3 components and theming.
+    * **ConstraintLayout for Compose**: Utilized for more complex layouts where ConstraintLayout's capabilities are beneficial.
 * **Coil**: For efficient image loading in Compose.
 * **AndroidX Core Splashscreen**: Implements the modern Android splash screen.